On subgroups of semi-abelian varieties defined by difference equations: Notation, preliminary definitions and results

-A {\it finite $\si$-stable extension} of a difference subfield $K$ of $\Omega$ is a finite (algebraic) extension $L$ of $K$ such that $\si(L)=L$.
-If $L$ is a finite $\si$-stable extension of $K$, then so is its normal closure $M$ over $K$.
-Furthermore, whether or not $\si(M)=M$ does not depend on the extension of $\si$ to $M$, but is completely determined by the isomorphism type of $K$: if $M$ is finite Galois over $K$, let $\alpha\in M$ be such that $M=K(\alpha)$, and let $P(T)\in K[T]$ be the minimal monic polynomial of $\alpha$ over $K$, and $P^\si(T)$ the polynomial obtained by applying $\si$ to the coefficients of $P$.
-Then $\si(M)=M$ is equivalent to the following statement: the field $K[T]/(P(T))$ contains $\deg(P)$ roots of $P^\si(T)$.
+\para\vlabel{bab}{\bf Completions of quantifier-free types}.
+Let $E$ be a difference subfield of $\Omega$, and $a$ a tuple of elements of $\Omega$.
+Then $tp(a/E)=tp(b/E)$ if and only if there is an isomorphism $\acl(E,a)\to \acl(E,b)$, which leaves $E$ fixed and sends $a$ to $b$ ((1.15) in \cite{[CH]}).
+In particular, if $E=\acl(E)$, then ACFA$\,\cup qftp(E)$ is complete, and the completions of ACFA are obtained by describing the isomorphism type of the algebraic closure of the prime field.\\[0.05in] A {\it finite $\si$-stable extension} of a difference subfield $K$ of $\Omega$ is a finite (algebraic) extension $L$ of $K$ such that $\si(L)=L$.
+If $L$ is a finite separable $\si$-stable extension of $K$, then so is its Galois closure $M$ over $K$.
+Furthermore, whether or not $\si(M)=M$ does not depend on the extension of $\si$ to $M$, but is completely determined by the isomorphism type of $K$: if $M$ is finite separable over $K$, let $\alpha\in M$ be such that $M=K(\alpha)$, and let $P(T)\in K[T]$ be the minimal monic polynomial of $\alpha$ over $K$, and $P^\si(T)$ the polynomial obtained by applying $\si$ to the coefficients of $P$.
+Then $\si(M)=M$ is equivalent to the following statement: the field $K[T]/(P(T))$ contains a root of $P^\si(T)$.
+Observe also that $\si$ extends uniquely to the perfect hull of $K$.